-I don’t know much about Gowda cooking and my four years of work in Bangalore, during early days of my career was largely wasted on partying and merriment.
-Poncho, a foodie friend from Bangalore mentioned to me about Gowdru Hotel, quite many times.
-So one of these days, I made the trek to the gullies of Indiranagar and found Gowdru Hotel in a small kaccha lane opposite to the world-famous-in-Indiranagar – Aishwarya Bar
+I don’t know much about Gowda cooking and my four years of work in Bangalore.
+Early days of my career was largely wasted on partying and merriment.
+Poncho, a foodie friend from Bangalore mentioned to me about Gowdru Hotel.
+So one of these days, I made the trek to the gullies of Indiranagar and found Gowdru Hotel in a small kaccha lane opposite to the world-famous-in-Indiranagar – Aishwarya Bar.

 I’ve eaten in and around Bangalore but never at a Gowda-specific joint.
 I was quite intrigued to see a thali by the name Beegara Oota Thali.
 I didn’t know what it was and had some difficulty communicating with the precisely-three-Kannada-words, that I’ve learnt till now.
-Thankfully, the waiter called a staff from inside the kitchen, who knew Hindi and he explained the Beegara Oota concept to me
+Thankfully, the waiter called someone from inside the kitchen, who knew Hindi and he explained the Beegara Oota concept to me.

-We also ordered a Thala curry on the side.
-The Thalla curry is made from the skull part of goat, sans the inside soft-gooey brain.
+I also ordered a Thala curry on the side.
+Made from the skull part of the goat, sans the inside soft-gooey brain.
 Thala or skull is a bit of an acquired taste and not everyone likes it.
-For those who do, it’s quite special
+For those who do, it’s quite special.

-Gowdru Hotel has been open for 4-5 years now, in the same location.
-It’s off the main areas of Indiranagar, but fairly easy to find.
+Gowdru Hotel has been open since 2014, in the same location.
+It’s slightly off the main areas of Indiranagar, but fairly easy to find.
 I believe they also now deliver food in and around Indiranagar.
-You can check on Zomato for details